fahmifahim/linux-daily/linux-admin-lpic1.md

 - Start the /sbin/init

 #### 4. init
 - When the kernel finishes loading, it usually starts /sbin/init.
-This program remains running until the system is shut down.
+This program remains running until the system is shutdown.
 - It is always assigned PID 1 for init process.
 - In SysVinit system, /sbin/init is started during the initial process.
 Autostart application is executed by order as recorded in the `/etc/inittab`.
 - In recent/modern system (like `systemd`), /etc/inittab is no more used.